ClackHack/Swami/README.md

 functionName

-call if statements and loops using if bool and loop bool NO semicolons, brackets {like these} are required every line will be a function call or a loop,function,if statement declaration
+call if statements and loops using if bool and loop bool

+NO semicolons, brackets {like these} are required

+every line will be a function call or a loop,function,if statement declaration

+call function or vars to see variables and builtin/written functions

+ALL variables are global